inducer/loopy/doc/misc.rst

 * Make sure that your loops are correctly nested.

-  Print the kernel to make sure all instructions are within the set of inames you intend them to be in.
+  Print the kernel to make sure all statements are within the set of inames you intend them to be in.

 * One iname is one for loop.